General

 • Applicants can only submit one application per funding round.

-• Applicants can not submit additional information to support their application once they have lodged their application.
+• Applicants cannot submit additional information to support their application once it has been lodged.

 • Applicants must disclose any other funding they have applied for or received for their project.